-1 Click New at the bottom of the Users tab.
+1 In the Administration module Users tab, click New at the bottom of the page.
 The User Settings dialog box opens.

 2 Enter the following user settings:

 Column Description Login name The user name by which the user will be able to log in to Change Control Management.
 First name The first name of the user you are defining.
 Last name The surname of the user you are defining.